How to Write a Résumé Header (What to Include and Examples)

 7. Use white space effectively

-Make sure your header — and your résumé as a whole, for that matter — contains plenty of white space (that is the empty space around content and design elements), particularly vertical spacing between the different header components.
+Make sure your header — and your résumé as a whole, for that matter — contains plenty of white space (the empty space around content and design elements), particularly vertical spacing between the different header components.

 Instead of adding a new line to create space between the different elements of your header, though, it’s better to adjust the line height.
 In Word, you can do this by selecting the text whose line height you want to modify and adjusting the “Before” and “After” settings in the line spacing box.